minvws/nl-mgo-app-android/data/onboarding/README.md

-# Component - Onboarding
+# Data - Onboarding

-This module manages the onboarding state.
+This module manages data classes related to the onboarding.

 ## Key Classes